‘I fell over many times but kept going’: You can start cycling at any age - tips for beginner cyclists

 2) Get comfortable on your bike

-Many pro cyclists who have been riding for decades are still tweaking their bike fit - when it comes to performance, for some riders bike fit is a never ending process of adjustment based on individual factors and goals.
+Many pro cyclists who have been riding for decades are still tweaking their bike fit — when it comes to performance, some riders find bike fit is a never ending process of adjustment based on individual factors and goals.

 However, there are some basic guidelines that can apply to all riders looking to ride in comfort and avoid injury, even if it's a DIY bike fit.